 Continuous Sex Abuse

 Aside from capital murder cases, crimes involving innocent children are arguably the most serious offenses in Texas.
 Murder and continuous sexual abuse are both first degree felonies.
 While first-degree felonies generally have a punishment sentence of 5 – 99 years in prison, for an individual convicted of continuous sexual abuse, the minimum sentence is 25 years in prison.
 Further, if you are charged with continuous sexual abuse then you are not probation eligible and, by statute, the judge cannot place you on deferred adjudication.
-A second conviction for continuous sexual abuse is punished by life in prison without the possibility for parole.
+A second conviction for continuous sexual abuse is punishable by life in prison without the possibility for parole.

 A person will receive a charge of Continuous Sexual Abuse of a Child if it is alleged that: